-The Scottish Freedom Series is Scotland’s big mountain freeride competition series open to skiers and snowboarders of 18 years or older.
+The Scottish Freedom Series is Scotland’s big mountain freeride competition series, open to skiers and snowboarders of 18 years or older.
 The series comprises 3 open events and concludes in a final for top 5 male and top 3 female ranked riders in each category.

 The Scottish Freedom Series is all about FREEDOM and EXPRESSION